kanadb004/SafeStreets-ViolenceDetection/README.md

 - Model Testing: Use the `test_predict.py` script to directly run the model on a local video file and get results.
 - Model Training: Use the Jupyter notebook in the `model/` directory to train or retrain the CNN-LSTM model.

 Violence Detection: Upload a video through the web interface.
-The backend processes it and returns whether violence is detected.
+The backend processes it and returns whether violence is detected.COuld be further used to inform the authorities.
 Model Testing: Use the `test_predict.py` script to directly run the model on a local video file and get results.
 Model Training: Use the Jupyter notebook in the `model/` directory to train or retrain the CNN-LSTM model.
 We were not able to integrate the ML model with frontend prediction display due to time constraint.